40+ 3D Printing Industry Stats You Should Know 14 January 2020

 The 3D printing industry has been on a stable growth path over the last decade.
 Although 3D printing is still less than 1 per cent of the global manufacturing market, the technology is set to become an invaluable tool for production workflows.

-It means that the perception of 3D printing, as a solely prototyping technology, is changing, as it’s entering 2020 as a maturing manufacturing solution.
+It means that the perception of 3D printing, as a solely prototyping technology, is changing, and not it’s perceived as a rapidly maturing manufacturing solution.

 1. In 2019, the global additive manufacturing market grew to over $10.4 billion, crossing the pivotal double-digit billion threshold for the first time in its nearly 40 year history.
 (SmarTech Analysis, 2020 Additive Manufacturing Market Outlook and Summary of Opportunities Report)

 2. In 2018, VC funding exceeded $300 million in start-ups related to 3D printing.
 The common thread of all investment: industrial solutions and applications.
-(3D Hubs, The 3D Printing Trends Report 2019)
+(Hubs, The 3D Printing Trends Report 2019)

 3. The 3D printing market is set to double in size every 3 years with the annual growth forecasted by analysts varying between 18.2 and 27.2 per cent.
-(3D Hubs, The 3D Printing Trends Report 2019)
+(Hubs, The 3D Printing Trends Report 2019)